Gettysburg Address: Nicolay copy

 The Nicolay copy is often called the "first draft" of the Gettysburg Address because it is believed to be the earliest copy that exists of it.
 Scholars disagree over whether the Nicolay copy was actually the copy Lincoln used at Gettysburg on November 19.
-In an 1894 article, which included a facsimile of the this copy, Nicolay, the custodian of Lincoln's papers, wrote that Lincoln brought the first part of the speech written in ink on Executive Mansion stationery, and that he wrote the second page in pencil on lined paper before the ceremonial dedication on November 19.
+In an 1894 article, which included a facsimile of this copy, Nicolay, the custodian of Lincoln's papers, wrote that Lincoln brought the first part of the speech written in ink on Executive Mansion stationery, and that he wrote the second page in pencil on lined paper before the ceremonial dedication on November 19.
 Matching folds are still evident on the two pages, suggesting that it could be the copy that eyewitnesses say Lincoln took from his coat pocket and read from at the ceremony.
 Others believe that the delivery text has been lost, because some of the words and phrases of the Nicolay copy do not match contemporary transcriptions of Lincoln's original speech.
 The words "under God", for example, are missing in this copy from the phrase "that this nation shall have a new birth of freedom ..."
 In order for the Nicolay draft to have been the reading copy, either the contemporary transcriptions were inaccurate, or Lincoln would have had to depart from his written text in several instances.
 This copy of the Gettysburg Address apparently remained in John Nicolay's possession until his death in 1901, when it passed to his friend and colleague John Hay.
-The Nicolay version was on previously on display as part of the American Treasures exhibition at the Library of Congress.
+The Nicolay version was previously on display as part of the American Treasures exhibition at the Library of Congress.